 Some of the links in this post are from our sponsors.
 Read our disclosure to see how we make money.

-The following is a guest post from my good friend Sean at One Smart Dollar.
-If you’re interested in submitting a guest post, please consult my guest posting guidelines and contact me.
+The following is a contribution from my good friend Sean at One Smart Dollar.
+If you’re interested in contributing to Frugal Rules, please consult our guidelines and contact us.

 Whether your Dad is the household handyman or the other end of the occasional pitch and catch, he most likely plays a large part in your life.
 What better way to say ‘thank you’ than by giving him a frugal Father’s Day gift?